devopsmalmo/meetups/README.md

 - [x] Sami, GitOps your kubernetes deployments with Helm and Helmsman
 - [x] Magnus Glantz, Get hands on experience with Red Hat's Kubernetes distribution, OpenShift
 - [x] Karen Har-Yan, Monitoring Docker Containers in Kubernetes
-- [ ] Simon Vikström, How Containers In Linux Works
+- [ ] Simon Vikström, How Containers Work In Linux
 - [x] Thomas Watson, Logs, Metrics, and APM: The Holy Trinity of Operations

 ## Maintainers